 Yet another distinguishing feature of St. Elias's people is their deep spiritual life, which is seen in the desire to learn about the Bible and the Faith through activities like the classes that Fr.
 Kevin holds or other classes for kids and adults alike taught by members of the community; we are also very blessed to have an excellent women's monastery - the Monastery of the Holy Transfiguration - just a few miles south in Ellwood City.

-With the pandemic many of our in-person activities like the festival and baking have been put on hold.
+With the pandemic many of our in-person activities like the festival have been put on hold.
 But, like many communities of faith in the area, we are doing the best we can with the resources we have available - streaming our services and having online teaching sessions.
 Check out our calendar for more information.